 Furthermore, the Red Sea is the world’s most critical digital corridor.
 Almost all internet traffic between Europe and Asia—including the majority of India’s westbound data—is funneled through the narrow Bab-el-Mandeb Strait and the Suez Canal.
 This is a geographic "pinch point."
 Because the Red Sea is relatively shallow, cables are not buried deep in the seabed, making them highly accessible and vulnerable.

-Talking of the impact, if the Red Sea corridor is severed, India loses its lowest-latency route to London and Marseille, forcing data to reroute around the Cape of Good Hope (Africa).
+If the Red Sea corridor is severed, India loses its lowest-latency route to London and Marseille, forcing data to reroute around the Cape of Good Hope (Africa).
 This significantly increases "ping" times, disrupting high-frequency trading, cloud-based banking, and real-time AI processing.

 Iranian military spokesperson Ebrahim Zolfaghari wrote on X, “We will impose fees on internet cables.”

 State-linked media associated with Iran’s Revolutionary Guards later reported that operators of subsea cables would have to comply with Iranian laws and pay licensing charges.
-Adding to this, the reports also said repair and maintenance work on those cables could be restricted to Iranian companies.

 Iran's Revolutionary Guard (IRGC) and affiliated outlets (such as Tasnim News Agency) suggest that tech giants (including Meta, Google, Amazon, and Microsoft) pay licensing and "protection payments" to operate over Iranian-claimed seabed.
-This out of the box proposal could affect firms including Google, Microsoft, Meta and Amazon, whose services rely heavily on the global subsea cable network.

 Internet & 5G has become a foundational utility in providing high-speed access to 970 million users, with 5G covering 99.9 percent of districts.